va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 + One USB 2.0 port.
 (Keep in mind the USB dongle is quite large and can interfere with access to other ports.)
 + Raspbian Wheezy or Jessie (full or lite) either installed via NOOBS or from an image is fine.
-+ Accounts with
++ Location for the antenna with no obstructions - outside or in a window is best.
++ \[optional\] Account(s) with <a href="http://flightradar24.com/" rel="noreferrer">FlightRadar24 Premium</a> and/or [FlightAware](https://flightaware.com), if you plan to feed data.
+(Setting up the accounts is beyond the scope of this post.)
-+ Latitude, Longitude and altitude of antenna position - if you plan to use MLAT.
++ \[optional\] Latitude, longitude and altitude of antenna position, if you plan to use MLAT.
 (If your smartphones' built-in GPS only shows latitude and longitude, you can use a third-party app to get the altitude.
-Another option is to use FreeMapTools [Elevation Finder](https://www.freemaptools.com/elevation-finder.htm) or similar to obtain your latitude, longitude, and elevation.
+Another option is to use FreeMapTools [Elevation Finder](https://www.freemaptools.com/elevation-finder.htm) or similar to obtain your approximate latitude, longitude, and elevation.
 If you use the website, remember to then add the height of your antenna from the ground elevation to get the altitude.)
++ \[optional\] SSH access, if you plan to operate your Pi headless.
-+ Static IP \[recommended\] so you can access the built-in dump1090 web interface; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic dns.
++ \[optional\] Static IP so you can access the built-in dump1090 web interface; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic DNS behind your network.

 ---